 History: A patient in their mid-60’s with no known medical history is brought to the ER for collapse 40 minutes ago.
 The wife heard him fall.
-He has been shocked 7 times for VF, given epi x4 and amio 300mg.
+He has been shocked 7 times for VF, given epi x4 and amio 300mg, but is still in V-fib.

 After 5mg of IV metoprolol and dual sequential defibrillation he gets ROSC.
 His ECG is shown below